An efficient explicit implementation of a near-optimal quantum algorithm for simulating linear dissipative differential equations: LCHS Convergence Complexity

-Now, let us consider the scaling of the entire LCHS circuit.
-As shown in Ref.~\onlinecite{Novikau24KvN}, if the oracle $U_{\sqrt{w}}$ computing the LCHS weights is implemented using QSVT circuits, then the scaling of the weight computation including AA is
+Now, let us consider the \ycb{complexity} scaling of the \ycr{calculation of the weights.} As shown in \ycb{Eq.
+90 in} Ref.~\onlinecite{Novikau24KvN}, if the oracle $U_{\sqrt{w}}$ computing the LCHS weights is implemented using QSVT circuits, then the \ycb{complexity} scaling of the weight computation including AA is

-assuming that the error of the weight computation is of the order of $\yerr$.
+assuming that the error of the weight computation is of the order of $\yerr$. \ycb{While this has worse dependence on precision than the selector, this estimate will be remedied by the improved analysis in the next subsections. }